Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Proactive Managers

-- Provide timely, detailed statements.
+Provide timely, detailed financial statements.

 Reactive Managers

-- Surprises in your end-of-year summaries.
+Surprises in your end-of-year summaries are common.

 Market Insight: Stay Ahead or Stuck in the Past?